-I dropped the hikes and went straight to my next set of attractions.
+I dropped the hikes and went straight to my next set of attractions on the Snæfellsnes peninsula.
 Arnarstapi is a small village with an even smaller port.
 It used to be an important trading post.
 There is strange statue called the Bárðar Saga Snæfellsáss Statue.
 It is a made of rocks stacked up to resemble a man, said to be inspired by the saga about Bard the Snowfell God.
 (Funny thing is that the old Norse name of Bárðr is the same as mine.)

 If you park your car here you will find a wooden walkway right behind it leading down to Gatklettur.
 This arched rock is the most prominent sight of a most impressive cliff area.
 I was in for even more of those cliffs, after lunch.
 In the village there is an obscure community house not revealing much from the outside but a small sign offering food.
 I went in and fell in love with the place.
 The small restaurant serving hot meals, is also a community centre and tiny museum.
 The interior is so basic, so natural and so lovely that I would recommend it very much.
 Don’t expect fine cuisine, do expect decent, basic, tasty Icelandic food and good service.